AvanthyViswan/vm_task1_questions/README.md

 33. Check if a number is a palindrome.
 34. Check if a number is a perfect number (sum of divisors equals the number).
 35. Check if a triangle is valid (given three angles).
+36. Find the roots of a quadratic equation.
+37. Determine whether a triangle is equilateral, isosceles, or scalene.
+38. Print the multiplication table of a number.